ajbozdar/my-do/README.md

 # MyDo

 MyDo is a small CLI based to-do app in JavaScript.
 I created if for the personal use.
+This app needs ReadLine module.